EthanCoderPenguin2012/EthanCoderPenguin2012/README.md

 ## What else do I do?
 I don't just code here!
 I am a solo developer at [Neo Studios](https://github.com/Neo-Studios), and have assisted with many projects over at [BuildOne](https://github.com/BuildOneRobotics).

+>[!NOTE]
+> Hey!
+Quick note: the wonderful people over at https://github.com/anuraghazra/github-readme-stats are having some issues at the moment, so the stats will be broken for a while.